tasmota/docs/docs/Wireguard.md

 Currantly Wireguard for Tasmota has the following limitations:

+- Wireguard VPN is currenlty only tested over Wifi, it has not been tested yet over Ethernet nor dual Eth/Wifi connections.
 - the `DNS` field is currently ignored; which means that DNS may fail if it uses a DNS relay on your local network that is not reachable by your VPN server
 - you can connect only to **one** peer at a time.
 Alghough the underlying library could connect to multiple peers, `LwIP` used in Tasmota does not support static routes which would made routing to multiple peers not practical
 - On ESP8266, when a VPN connection is enabled, the Web UI is not reachable anymore.
 This problem does not occur on ESP32.